top of page

 When they had brought them out of the city, one of them said, “Run for your life!
 Do not look behind you.
 Do not stop until you are out of the valley.
 Run to the mountains or else you will be destroyed.”

 Leaving things behind and not allowing them to become a hindrance to me anymore is like running for my life.
-Coming out of the valley and running to the mountains.
-I need to consider and embrace my new strengths, my new positioning, and follow God into my future.
+Come out of the valley and run to the mountains.
+I need to consider what I'm leaving behind and follow God into my future.

 What’s relevant to me now?
-Where is God calling me to rise?
+Where is God calling me to?
 How is God calling me to rise?
 These are the things I need to focus on and redefine myself in.
 He's telling me, don't look back.

 1 Kings 19:21 (GNT)